hbaragar/slug/README.txt

 information on submodules).
 You might want to use a cronjob to save snapshots of the repositories in $HOME/.git/git-repositories

-After you gibak init, $HOME becomes a git repository, so you can use normal git commands.
-If you use "gibak commit", however, new files will automatically be added to the repository if they are not ignored (as indicated in your .gitignore files), so you'll normally prefer it to "git commit".
+After you slug init, $HOME becomes a git repository, so you can use normal git commands.
+If you use "slug commit", however, new files will automatically be added to the repository if they are not ignored (as indicated in your .gitignore files), so you'll normally prefer it to "git commit".